What are Flight Socks and Flight Stockings?

 - Use the overhead compartment.
 Avoid putting large luggage under the seat in front of you, as it prevents you from moving your feet.

-If you’ve recently had a DVT, or have had a pulmonary embolus or multiple DVTs in the past, your medical team may suggest that you take a blood-thinning injection called heparin to reduce the risk of DVT during a long-haul flight.
+If you’ve recently had a DVT or have had a pulmonary embolus or multiple DVTs in the past, your medical team may suggest that you take a blood-thinning injection called heparin to reduce the risk of DVT during a long-haul flight.
+It is always wise to follow medical advice and consider wearing compression stockings when you're on a long-haul flight; it may save you pain and discomfort down the line.